 Carrot Oat Muffins are moist carrot oatmeal muffins.
-These fluffy muffins taste like carrot cake but are made with healthier ingredients!
+These fluffy muffins taste like carrot cake and are made with ingredients like oats and whole wheat flour.

 Carrot oat muffins are moist carrot oatmeal muffins.
-The muffins taste like carrot cake, but they’re made with better-for-you ingredients.
+The muffins taste like carrot cake, but they’re made with ingredients that you actually want to see in your breakfast.

 The muffins can be made from scratch in about 30 minutes, and they make a great make-ahead breakfast for busy weekday mornings or for special occasions, like Easter brunch.